 Principal Component Analysis (PCA) is used for speeding exploration of data and making correlations by minimizing the number of variables.
 Maximum variance in the data is taken into a different coordinate structure with axes named ‘principal components’.
 It categorizes patterns in items and targets to make correlations of variables in the items data.
-Whatever relationships the PCA finds is shown on a similar (but smaller) dimensional structures.
-The algorithm is used in applications such as, stock market forecasts, gene expression study and in pattern grouping tasks that overlook class labels.
+Whatever relationships the PCA finds are shown on similar (but smaller) dimensional structures.
+The algorithm is used in applications such as, stock market forecasts, gene expression study, and in pattern grouping tasks that overlook class labels.

 9. Bagging with Random Forests

 The Random Forest ML Algorithm is used for both grouping and regression analysis jobs.
-It forms forest using trees and makes the trees random.
+It forms a forest using trees and makes the trees random.
 Random forest is almost similar to the decision trees algorithm, the main difference is that nodes are splinted on random features, then the best split is chosen but it ends with alike structures and related predictions.
 Thus after creating a random decision tree, the final prediction is determined by outcome with high votes count.
 This algorithm is normally used in industrial applications.